shawngmc/desk-commander/README.md

   - My Orei UKM-404 USB matrix switch is 1 button per device, so each device I want to move from output 2 to output 1 is 3 presses, and there is a delay between them.
 - Be able to interact with my Home Assistant for room control
 - Allow for expansion in the future
+- Document this and make it flexible enough for other people to build
 - Add some cyberdeck styling :)

 ## Parts
+Total BOM is looking to be < $200.
-- Raspberry Pi 4 - $50
+- Raspberry Pi 4 - $35 for 1GB, which may be enough
-  - Pi 4 has better DDC/CI support - see [here](https://www.ddcutil.com/raspberry/)
+  - Pi 4 has better DDC/CI support than older models - see [here](https://www.ddcutil.com/raspberry/)
+  - The case I'm using only supports Pi 4 or older.
 - Raspberry Pi 4 Touchscreen - $60+
 - USB-C Power Adapter/Cable - $20
+- HDMI cables x2 - $15
 - [SmartiPi Touch Pro Case w/ large build area](https://www.adafruit.com/product/4951) - $30
 - [USB-TTL Adapters](https://www.adafruit.com/product/954) - $10
   - Others should be fine, but a quality one might save some trouble. :)